-Republican lawmakers continued their opposition to the meaningful use incentive program when six senators sent a letter and a detailed report to the Department of Health and Human Services (HHS) asking Secretary Kathleen Sebelius to address specific concerns and consider changes
+Republican lawmakers continued their opposition to the meaningful use incentive program when six senators sent a letter and a detailed report to the Department of Health and Human Services (HHS) asking Secretary Kathleen Sebelius to address specific concerns and consider changes to the management of the program.

 In addition to calling for stronger interoperability standards, the report recommends tightening oversight of the attestation process.